amhellmund/statedb/README.md

-# State Maschine Database for Distributed Systems
+# State Machine Database for Distributed Systems

 Distributed systems consist of multiple logical stages running on multiple machines.
 Data is split into entities whose state is modified while flowing through the system.